MiSArch/docs/docs/docs/user-manuals/how-to-use-frontend.md

 ## Version to which this Document Refers

-To be precise, [this is the latest commit](https://github.com/MiSArch/frontend/commit/c7b74ec563058a66df03108ba27249450a00ce7e) of the Frontend version that was used when creating this document.
+To be precise, [v0.0.4](https://github.com/MiSArch/frontend/releases/tag/v0.0.4) is the latest version of the Frontend at the time of writing this document.
+This guide might not completely apply to newer versions.

 ## Purpose of this Document